For Years 5 - 6

 To be completed with your class after the Life Ed visit.

 Relate Respect Connect – Extending Lesson 1 – Friendships and Empathy The focus in this module is that friendships aren’t perfect, and it encourages the development of empathy.
 Students consider ways to keep friendships strong and move past arguments and disagreements.
-Activities include • quiet reflection • sharing • videos • blind vote • empathy task • freeze frames • at home follow up 20 - 25 minutes School Lesson
+Activities include • quiet reflection • sharing • videos • blind vote • empathy task • freeze frames • at home follow up 40 - 60 minutes - Depending on duration of discussion School Lesson

 Relate Respect Connect – Extending Lesson 2 – Friendships Online In this lesson learning about respect and empathy is extended to online communications.
 Students are empowered with specific strategies and tools to know what’s okay and what’s not okay, and keep communications positive.
 How students can accesshelp is also identified.
-Activities include • think, pair, share • voting • infographics • blind voting • interpreting picture clues • video • at home follow up 25-30 minutes School Lesson
+Activities include • think, pair, share • voting • infographics • blind voting • interpreting picture clues • video • at home follow up 40 - 60 minutes - Depending on duration of discussion School Lesson

 Use this Assessment Rubric (PDF) to assist with assessing the student comprehension of Relate Respect Connect Booster Session content.